 Perhaps your pin titles are boring or your titles are hard to read on mobile devices.
 Maybe you didn’t pin a lot during that time frame or pinned more of other bloggers’ content.

 Aside from Performance over time, you can also look at engagement for your Pinterest boards and pins.
-I’ll go over these stats in a future post about those topics.

 A healthy number of monthly viewers = well-rounded Audience Insights

 Another bonus to a healthy number of monthly viewers is that it will lead to well-rounded audience analytics, which Pinterest refers to as Audience Insights.

 The more refined your Audience Insights data is, the more you can get out of it, such as blog post ideas that will do well on Pinterest.

 How to get blog post ideas from Audience Insights

 To view your Audience Insights data, go to Analytics > Audience Insights.